waldhari1/content-processing-solution-accelerator/docs/API.md

 - **[GET]** Health: Determines the alive state of the solution for processing.
 - **[GET]** Startup: Determines the startup state of the solution.

-> Note: You can find a sample REST Client calls with endponts and payload examples in the respository at:<br/><br/>
+> Note: You can find a sample REST Client call with endpoints and payload examples in the repository at:<br/><br/>
-/src/ContentProcessorAPI/tetst_http/invoke_APIs.http
+/src/ContentProcessorAPI/test_http/invoke_APIs.http

 ## Note on Custom Meta Data
 Custom meta data can optionally be passed along when submitting a file to be processed on the Content Processor API.
-This allows for external source system refereence information to be captured and passed through the processing steps.
-This information stays as reference only for down-stream reference and is not used in in processessing or modifying any data extraction, mapping, or transformation.
+This allows for external source system reference information to be captured and passed through the processing steps.
+This information stays as reference only for down-stream reference and is not used in processing or modifying any data extraction, mapping, or transformation.

 ## Security
 Security is applied to the API by utilizing a vnet for traffic and network control.
 A service principal with permission can programmatically call the end points and is registered as an application registration in Azure.